bjnortier/HTKitDemo/README.md

 # HTKitDemo

-This is a demo XCode project for HTKit, showcasing how to use the HTKit library in a SwiftUI application.
+This is a demo XCode project for [HTKit](https://github.com/bjnortier/HTKit), showcasing how to use the HTKit library in a SwiftUI application.

-The `ggml-tiny.bin` and `jfk.wav` files that are reuired for the demo are not included in this repository.
+The `ggml-tiny.bin` and `jfk.wav` files that are required for the demo are not included in this repository.
 You can download them from the following links:

 - [ggml-tiny.bin](https://huggingface.co/ggerganov/whisper.cpp/resolve/main/ggml-tiny.bin)
 - [jfk.wav](https://files.bjnortier.com/HTKit/jfk.wav)

 They should be placed in the `HTKitDemo/Resources` directory.

-From the command line:
+E.g from the command line:

 ```
 cd HTKitDemo/Resources